Memory Efficient Neural Processes via Constant Memory Attention Block: Introduction

+Neural Processes (NPs) are a popular family of meta-learning models for uncertainty estimation.
+They are particularly useful in low-resource settings due to not requiring retraining from scratch given new data.
+Over recent years, NPs have been applied to a wide variety of settings such as graph link prediction~\citep{liang2022neural}, continual learning~\citep{requeima2019fast}, and recommender systems~\citep{lin2021task}.
+With the growing popularity of low-memory/compute domains (e.g., IoT devices and mobile phones), deployed models in these low-resource settings must be memory efficient.
+Furthermore, memory access is energy intensive~\citep{zhi2022memory}.
+As such, the design of memory-efficient models is crucial for settings with a limited energy supply (e.g., battery-powered devices such as mobile robots).

+However, the state-of-the-art NP methods~\citep{nguyen2022transformer, feng2023latent} are attention-based methods that require substantial amounts of memory, limiting their applicability.
+For example, Transformer Neural Processes (TNPs)~\citep{nguyen2022transformer} leverage Transformers~\citep{vaswani2017attention}.
+As such, TNPs are computationally expensive, scaling quadratically with the size of the context and query dataset.
+Latent Bottlenecked Attentive Neural Processes (LBANPs)~\citep{feng2023latent} leverage Perceiver's iterative attention~\citep{jaegle2021perceiver} and require $\mathcal{O}(k |\mathcal{D}_C|)$ memory where $|\mathcal{D}_C|$ is the size of the context dataset and $k$ is a hyperparameter that scales with the difficulty of the task and the context dataset size.

+Tackling this issue, we propose Constant Memory Attentive Neural Processes (CMANPs), a novel attention-based NP that is competitive with prior state-of-the-art while only requiring a constant amount of memory.
+To do so, we first (1) improve the computational efficiency of Cross Attention and (2) propose a novel efficient attention block.

+More specifically, we propose (1) an exact update operation for Cross Attention that allows it to be efficiently updated with new context data (Section \ref{sec:method:cross_att:efficient_update_property}).
+Using the efficient updates operation, we show that Cross Attention can also be computed memory-efficiently (Section \ref{sec:method:cross_att:reduce_memory}).
+Leveraging the aforementioned efficiency properties of Cross Attention, we propose (2) Constant Memory Attention Block (CMAB) (Section \ref{sec:method:cmab}), a novel attention block, that (i) is permutation invariant, (ii) computes its output in constant memory, and (iii) performs updates in constant computation.

-In this work, we propose Constant Memory Attentive Neural Processes (CMANPs), which only require \textbf{constant} memory complexity for conditioning, querying, and updating.
-To this end, we develop a novel attention block called the Constant Memory Attention Block (CMAB) which allows (1) computing its output in constant memory regardless of the number of inputs and (2) performing updates to the attention block's input in constant computation.
-Furthermore, CMABs does not require storing the input to update its output; as a result, unlike prior attention-based NP methods, CMANPs also do not require storing of the context dataset to perform updates when deployed.
-Leveraging the efficient updates property, we further introduce an Autoregressive Not-Diagonal variant, namely, CMANP-AND.
-In the experiments, CMANPs achieve state-of-the-art results on meta-regression and image completion tasks while being more scalable and memory efficient than prior methods such as TNPs and LBANPs.
+Finally, building on CMABs, we propose Constant Memory Attentive Neural Processes (CMANPs) (Section \ref{sec:method:CMANPs}).
+By using CMABs, CMANPs (i) only require constant memory, making it naturally scalable in the number of data points and (ii) allow for updates to the context to be performed efficiently unlike prior state-of-the-art NPs.
+Leveraging the efficient updates property, we further introduce an Autoregressive Not-Diagonal extension (Section \ref{sec:method:CMANP_AND}) which only requires constant memory unlike the quadratic memory required by all prior Not-Diagonal extensions of NPs.
+In the experiments, CMANPs achieve state-of-the-art results on popular NP benchmarks while being significantly more memory efficient than prior state-of-the-art methods.